dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 Write a query to output all of the students with their teachers' last names in one table, sorted by students ID.

-> :warning: The column with teachers' last names should be named "teacher" -- recall the AS keyword.
+> :warning: The column with teachers' last names should be named "teacher" - recall the `AS` keyword.

 #### Solution 18.2